Jeanne Wohlgamuth, Artistic Director

 Rachel, Young Musicians Director

-Rachel Fox teaches PreK-5 General Music at North Union Elementary in Richwood, Ohio.
+In addition to Young Musicians, Rachel Fox teaches 1-5 General Music at Eli Pinney Elementary in Dublin, OH.
 She graduated from Capital University in 2012 with a degree in Vocal Music Education and then again in 2017 with Masters in Music Education with Kodaly Emphasis.
-In addition to teaching, she sings with the Choral Union at Capital University.
-Rachel is so excited to be back at CCC with the Young Musicians!
+When she’s not teaching, she sings with the Choral Union at Capital University and is President-elect of Tri-City Kodaly Educators.
+Rachel lives with her husband, Andy, and their big orange cat, Gryffin, in Powell.
+Rachel is so excited to be with the Young Musicians for another great year!

 Chad Baker currently serves as the Director of Worship & Music at Christ Lutheran Church in Bexley, Ohio.
 As a faculty member of the Capital University Conservatory of Music his assignments have included teaching organ and class keyboard as well as serving as an accompanist in the vocal area and assisting with weekly Chapel services as University Organist.
 In addition he also teaches in the Sacred Music program at Trinity Lutheran Seminary.
 Baker is a 2004 cum laude graduate of Capital University with a bachelor of music degree in keyboard pedagogy with an emphasis in church music.
 Chad accompanies CCC’s New World Singers.

-Angela Harter Cover received her Bachelor of Music in Music Education from Bowling Green State University, and earned a Master of Music in Keyboard Pedagogy and Performance from the University of Miami (Fla.).
-Angela studied at the Interlochen Center for the Arts for five summers and then returned to work in the Concert Office for three years.
-She has taught music courses at the University of Miami and Miami-Dade College, as well as for the Miami-Dade County Public Schools, while maintaining a private piano studio.
-She also accompanied throughout the Miami area.
-For the past 18 years, she has served as a piano adjudicator for solo, duet and concerto events in the Florida Federation of Music Clubs.
-In 1999, Angela was the accompanist for the United States Collegiate Choir European Concert Tour.
-She is a member of the National Guild of Piano Teachers, National Federation of Music Clubs, and the Ohio Music Education Association.
+Angela Harter Cover received her Bachelor of Music in Music Education from Bowling Green State University, Master of Music in Keyboard Pedagogy and Performance from the University of Miami, Florida and Master of Arts in Educational Administration from The Ohio State University.
+Angela studied at the Interlochen Center for the Arts for five summers and then returned to work in the concert office for three years.
+She has taught music courses at the University of Miami, Miami-Dade College, and elementary music in the Miami-Dade County Public Schools, while maintaining a private piano studio.
+For 18 years, she served as a piano adjudicator for solo, duet and concerto events in the Florida Federation of Music Clubs.
+Angela has accompanied throughout the Miami area, the United States Collegiate Choir European Concert Tour, and for the Ohio Music Educators Association Convention.
+She is a member of the Executive Board of Directors for Ohio Music Teachers Association-Central East District, the Finance Committee, and the 2023 State Conference Planning Committee.
 Angela lives in Powell, Ohio with her husband and two children.
 She accompanies the Adagio, Allegretto, Vivace, and Presto choirs.